diwalker/CodeLeap-Test/README.md

 Responsive Interface: The interface is designed to be user-friendly on both mobile and desktop devices.

 # Technologies Used 🛠️
-React
+React,
-Styled Components
+Styled Components,
-Redux
+Redux,
-React Router
+React Router,
-Redux Toolkit
+Redux Toolkit,

 # Prerequisites 📋
 Node.js installed